Important Links for Academic Information

 Small Sections, Course Schedules and Required Texts

 First-year students are randomly assigned to one of 10 "sections" lettered A through J. Each section has approximately 30 students.
 All students in a given section will have the same course schedule during the fall semester.
 One of your fall courses and Legal Research and Writing will be a "small-section" course in which only the students assigned to that section are enrolled.
 In your remaining fall courses, your section will be combined with one or two other sections.
-Section assignments and their corresponding course schedules will be posted at approximately 4 p.m. on Friday, Aug.
-15, on LawWeb and in the glass case across the hallway from the Student Records Office, room 107 in Slaughter Hall.
-Once you know your assigned section and your corresponding course schedule, you will be able to purchase your required textbooks at the Law School bookstore.
+Section assignments will be posted by 4 p.m. on Friday, Aug.
+14, on LawWeb and in the glass case across the hallway from the Student Records Office, room 107 in Slaughter Hall.
+Once you know your assigned section, you will be able to purchase your required textbooks at the Law School bookstore.

 The first-year fall curriculum consists of five required courses — Civil Procedure (4 hours), Contracts (4 hours), Criminal Law (3 hours), Torts (4 hours) and Legal Research and Writing (1 hour).